STorresFranco/sql-crud-app-python_postgre/readme.md

 ✅ **FastAPI-Powered API:**
 - RESTful routes for Create, Read, Update, Delete, and Analytics
 - Paydantic validation for input format to minimize errors.
+- Rigurous log elaboration based on the user actions
 - Unitary testing of the API's functionalities using pytest
 - Custom query handling with flexible WHERE + operator mappings
 - Deployed and documented at `/docs` with live Swagger UI